 In September 2020, the Hungary Initiatives Foundation together with Mathias Corvinus Collegium (Budapest, Hungary) established the Budapest Fellowship Program, a full-time, fully-funded transatlantic fellowship opportunity in Budapest, Hungary, for young American scholars and professionals.
 Among the four selected fellows who accepted the commitment of immersing themselves in Hungarian history and culture, we welcome Stephen Sholl, Junior Fellow.
-Stephen’s host institution for the duration of his Fellowship is Committee of National Remembrance, with the research topic, Property rights, and education policy during the Rákosi regime.
+Stephen’s host institution for the duration of his Fellowship is Committee of National Remembrance, with the research topic, The United State’s Intelligence Community’s view of Hungary during the Cold War.
 His mentor to guide him on the journey will be Áron Máthé.

 Born outside of Washington, D.C., Stephen grew up in a world saturated by politics.
 Raised with a deep appreciation for history, Stephen pursued a B.A. in History with a minor in Law and Politics from Freed-Hardeman University in Tennessee.
 During his undergraduate experience, Stephen became familiar with Europe while studying abroad in Greece and traveling throughout the continent.
 After earning his degree Stephen used his undergraduate degree to build a career in international relations.